Brownian motion on stable looptrees: Preliminaries

 \subsection{Two Parameter Poisson-Dirichlet Distribution}

 We now introduce the two parameter Poisson-Dirichlet distribution, denoted \PD($\beta, \theta$), which arises naturally in the context of decompositions of random trees (amongst other things).
 It is a law on countable partitions of the interval $[0,1]$.
 We will denote such a partition by $(M_1, M_2, \ldots)$.
-Here we outline the GEM construction of Poisson-Dirichlet (after Griffiths, Engen and McCloskey), which gives a construction of a size-biased ordering of the \PD($\beta, \theta$) distribution via a residual allocation model.
-We will use it in the proofs of Theorems \ref{thm:main global} and \ref{thm:main local}.
+Here we outline the GEM (Griffiths, Engen, McCloskey) construction, which gives a size-biased ordering of the \PD($\beta, \theta$) distribution via a residual allocation model.
 For further background see \cite{PitYor2PD}.

-\begin{prop}(\cite[Proposition 2]{PitYor2PD}).
+\begin{prop}\cite[Proposition 2]{PitYor2PD}.
 For $0 \leq \beta < 1$, and $\theta > -\beta$, let $(Z_n)_{n \geq 1}$ be a sequence of independent random variables with

 for each $n \geq 1$.
 Define a sequence of random variables $(M_n)_{n \geq 1}$ by

 for all $n \geq 1$.
 Then $\sum_n M_n = 1$ almost surely, and the random vector $(M_1, M_2, \ldots)$ is distributed as a size-biased ordering of \PD($\beta, \theta$). \end{prop}